Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver Hot Chocolate Festival

 TIP #1: Remember, it’s a season of exotic drink specials more than a festival.
 Don’t expect anything flashy – just mugs of extra-delicious hot chocolate.

-TIP #2: Don’t drive across town for your hot chocolate and then drive immediately back.
+TIP #2: Don’t drive across town for your hot chocolate, then drive back immediately.
 That would be silly.
 The drinks are good, but not that good.
 Instead, if you happen to be in an area and you love exotic chocolate treats, check out a participating place nearby.
-Or, if you see something you definitely want to try, then explore the surrounding area either before or after or combine it with a trip somewhere else.
+Or, if you see something you definitely want to try, explore the surrounding area before or after, or combine it with a trip elsewhere.

-TIP #4: Most places serve their drinks with a biscuit, macaron, scoop of gelato or other small treat, but not all.
+TIP #4: Most places serve their drinks with a biscuit, macaron, scoop of gelato, or another small treat, but not all do.

-TIP #5: Depending on your tastes, most of the drinks offered each season are delicious and decadent.
+TIP #5: Depending on your preferences, most drinks offered each season are delicious and decadent.
 Others, however, are arguably a bit weird (or at least not for everyone).
-Personally, for example, I think I’ll leave the flower-scented hot chocolates to others (who I’m sure will appreciate them more than me).
+Personally, I think I’ll leave the flower-scented hot chocolates to others (who I’m sure will appreciate them more than I do).

-TIP #6: Don’t just visit the above places during the Hot Chocolate Festival and just for their festival specials.
-Participating venues are some of the region’s finest cafés, chocolatiers and bakeries.
-Check out their full selection of menu items any time of year.
+TIP #6: Don’t visit only the places above during the Hot Chocolate Festival, or just for their festival specials.
+Participating venues are some of the region’s finest cafes, chocolatiers and bakeries.
+Check out their full menu selection anytime of the year.

 Other Information